intel00000/EChem_Auto_Potential_Optimization/README.md

-# Pump Controller Demo
+# MasterFlex Pump Controller

-This repository contains a Pump Controller Demo implemented in Python, utilizing a Raspberry Pi Pico for hardware control and a PC-side GUI for managing the pumps and their operations.
+This repository contains a MasterFlex Pump Controller implemented in Python, utilizing a Raspberry Pi Pico for hardware control and a PC-side GUI for pumps automation and operations.

 ## Table of Contents
 - [Requirements](#requirements)